Hierarchical Stability and Lyapunov Conditions for Linear PDEs: Stability Notions and Lyapunov Functions

 \section{Stability Notions and Lyapunov Functions}

 In this section, we define 4 notions of stability and, for each notion of stability, associate a sufficient condition in terms of existence of a Lyapunov function which satisfies a set of bounds as defined in Sec.~\ref{sec:LF_bounds}.
-For consistency, these notions of stability and Lyapunov conditions are all expressed in terms of the fundamental state, $\mbf x \in L_2$.
-This formulation simplifies the presentation and the toolset used to verify the proposed Lyapunov conditions -- since $\mbf x \in L_2$ is not differentiable.
-When a condition involves the term $\mcl T \mbf x\in X$, this is interpreted as the state of the underlying PDE from whence the fundamental state was obtained and hence is restricted by boundary conditions and continuity constraints.
+For consistency, these notions of stability and Lyapunov conditions are all expressed in terms of a PIE $\mcl T \dot{\mbf x}=\mcl A \mbf x$ with fundamental state, $\mbf x \in L_2$.
+In all cases, we presume that the PIE is obtained from a classically well-posed PDE using the definitions and formulae in~\cite{shivakumar_TAC2024} (or Lemma~\ref{lem:gohberg_polynomial}).
+This ensures that any solution of the PIE, $\mbf x(t)$ defines a solution of the PDE as $\mbf u(t)=\mcl T \mbf x(t)$ and hence when a stability condition involves $\mcl T \mbf x$, this is interpreted as the state of the underlying PDE from whence the PIE was obtained.